Dan Birkey: Coaching career

 After returning to Oregon from South America, Birkey became limited as a player due to several knee surgeries, and focused on his coaching career leading Columbia High School in Troutdale.
-Having played under Clive Charles, he was invited to coach with him at the club level and worked numerous years as a staff coach at the Portland Timbers youth camps along with Timbers players from the late 1970s and early 1980s.
+Having been played under Clive Charles, he was invited to coach with him at the club level and worked numerous years as a staff coach at the Portland Timbers youth camps along with other Timbers players from the late 1970s and early 1980s.
 It was Birkey's professional relationship with Charles that set the model for much of his coaching philosophy.
 In 1985, he began coaching at the collegiate level at Portland Community College while working in sports medicine.
 After earning his master's degree in kinesiology from Portland State in 1986, he began coaching at Concordia University Portland, in 1988.
 Since that time, he has become most widely known for the prolific success of Concordia men's soccer.
 A significant milestone was made for his Concordia soccer program as CU athletics gained membership to the Great Northwest Athletic Conference (GNAC) and transitioned to NCAA Division II competition in the Fall of 2015.

 In 1992, Birkey led the Concordia Cavaliers to a National Association of Intercollegiate Athletics (NAIA) District Championship and into the title game of the NCCAA national tournament that same year.
 "The Navy" soccer team became a Cascade Conference power with NAIA regional tournament appearances in thirteen of the past sixteen years, and a top-twenty national ranking in fourteen of those years.
 Their highest ranking is fifth nationally.
 He directed Concordia to regional championships and NAIA national tournament berths in 1999, 2005, 2007, 2008, and 2010.
 In 2000, Birkey was named to the Cascade Conference Coaches Hall of Fame after receiving numerous district, conference, and regional Coach of the Year awards.
 Birkey amassed over 400 wins and a .642 winning percentage at Concordia.
 He earned eighteen championships during that time, including 13 of his last 15 Cascade Collegiate Conference championships.
 In 2007, Birkey led the Cavs to their tenth-straight regional tournament appearance after capturing the conference regular season title.
 Under his guidance the CU men's soccer team was crowned CCC Champions in 1998, 1999, 2000, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2010, 2011, and 2012 qualifying the CU team for the NAIA national tournament seven times in program history.
 Birkey was instrumental in the $7.5 million on-campus soccer stadium which opened in 2011.
 He worked closely with CU administrators and NIKE soccer to name the soccer field "Tuominen Yard" in respect to former CU soccer All-American (1994) and NIKE soccer marketing agent Jarkko Tuominen, who had died unexpectedly in September 2005.
 NIKE soccer maintained a strong relationship with the program and provided sponsorship until the closure of the university in 2020.